 What are staff Allies programmes and is there one at the University?

 Allies programmes exist in many large organisations and are for non LGBT+ identifying (and also LGBT+ identifying) colleagues.
 At Sheffield Hallam we have an active staff Allies programme.
 Members of staff have signed up to be an ally in order to demonstrate their inclusive practice, and to signal to colleagues and students alike that they understand that LGBT+ students study here, and that student and visitors will be treated supportively and without prejudice.
 They attend awareness raising training and you will see them wearing rainbow lanyards around the campuses.

 Is Sheffield Hallam a Stonewall Diversity Champion?

-#The Stonewall Diversity Champions Programme is a good practice network of organisations that work together to ensure that they create a working environment where everyone is able to be themselves, and yes, Sheffield Hallam University is a Stonewall Diversity Champion.
-We have increased our ranking as a best practice employer in the UK in Stonewall’s annual Workplace Equality Index to number 113.
+The Stonewall Diversity Champions Programme is a good practice network of organisations that work together to ensure that they create a working environment where everyone is able to be themselves, and yes, Sheffield Hallam University is a Stonewall Diversity Champion.

 Are there any career development related opportunities specifically for LGBT students?